Presidential race undecided: Where things stand in the uncalled battlegrounds

 "I promised Pennsylvanians that we would count every vote and that’s what we’re going to do," he tweeted.

-As of Wednesday morning, Pennsylvania had counted 64% of the vote, according to a Fox News projection.
+As of Wednesday morning, Pennsylvania had reported 64% of the vote.
 Officials have previously said they expect most votes to be counted by Friday, Nov.
 6.

-Early results indicate that Trump is ahead with 55.8% of the vote or more than 700,000 votes.
-What remains to be seen is whether Biden will win a majority share of the outstanding ballots and erase Trump's lead.
+Early returns indicate that Trump leading significantly by hundreds of thousands of votes.
+But large swaths of mail votes remain to be counted in areas favorable to Democrats like Philadelphia County, Montgomery County and Allegheny County.

 Michigan